 • Garden dimensions

-• Description and color of any materials used to create vegetable and herb bed(s), including borders / edging, planters, frames, trellises, cages, and covers.
+• Description and color of any materials used to create garden bed(s), including borders / edging, planters, frames, trellises, cages, and covers.

 • List of plants